The Block

 I drop to my knees, clueless; what do weeds look like?
 I yank at dandelions.
 Are they weeds?
 No, flowers, right?
 Oh, sod it.
 I don’t care.
 I just want to go…

 But there, in the soil, is that a… yes, fuck!
 A severed finger!
 And is that… oh shit-a-brick, a school tie?
 I dig deeper… There!
 Five school ties, and… oh God, I’m going to puke.
 Is that the skin of someone’s face?
 Are those… lips?
-I get to me feet, staggering back, ready to bolt for it.
+I get to my feet, staggering back, ready to bolt for it.
 What am I weeding?
 Dead school kids?

 I turn to run, but Ethel is in my face.
 A papery hand snatches the trowel.
 Ethel’s raddled body is surprisingly overpowering, knocking me into the fence.
 She spits: ‘Weeds!
 All you young’uns are just filthy weeds!’